Veganism Statistics 2026 You Need To Know

 Veganism serves as a powerful way to promote compassion, sustainability, and a more harmonious relationship with the animal kingdom.

-The UK is known for being vegan-friendly; this statistic is one result of a survey given in the country.
+The UK is known for being vegan-friendly; this statistic is one result of a survey conducted in the country.
 YouGov asked 1,000 vegan and vegetarian individuals (two different ways of life) questions about living a meat-free life.
 Various reasons were given, and this was one of the seven reasons why.

 How Many Vegans in the World: Vegan Global Population